 Watching a friend or family member’s health decline as they age can be heart-wrenching.
 As daily activities such as bathing, dressing, or cooking become hazardous or life-threatening, oftentimes we may not know what step to take next.
 Home health care provides a safe and smart solution for your loved one.
-But how do you know when it’s time to take action?
+But how do you know when it’s time to take action.
 It’s important to keep in mind that the longer you wait, the more dangerous a situation can become.
 Providing proper care for your loved one can be life-changing.
 Furthermore, if you are reading this from a different location it is important to note that there is home care available in your area for your senior relatives, for example, if you lived in Louisiana then you could look into senior care in Baton Rouge and other locations within this state.
 There is always help available the important thing is that you do all your research and make sure it is a comfortable arrangement for both you and the person that needs this care.

 Maintaining Proper Hygiene

 Pay attention to your loved one’s hygiene.
 Are they taking care of themselves or is their personal hygiene beginning to become burdensome?
 Oftentimes, seniors who struggle with memory, medical, or physical issues have a hard time bathing or taking care of themselves properly.
 Signs to look out for are strong body odor, soiled clothes, or piles of dirty laundry.
 The proper elderly in-home care can help with this issue by providing assistance with bathing and grooming.